 “Kharis, you aren’t a monk.
 You don’t fully understand what is and isn’t expected of our monks.
-What I expect from my grandson.
-I expect more out of him.”
+I expect more from my grandson.”

-“What I expect is my monks not to commit mass murder,” said loudly becoming the lord he was and stood tall.
+“What I expect is my monks not to commit mass murder,” he shouted, becoming the lord he was and stood tall.
 “What I expect is not to wake up and find the dead on these grounds and in my town!
-I don’t want warders and junior warden to be afraid to speak out against being treated poorly by their first and second was as well for it to be written off.
-In my opinion, this situation could’ve been avoid if Soletus wasn’t kept in Kellas’s band!”
+What I expect is for warders and junior warden to not be afraid to speak out against being treated poorly by their first and second was as well for it to be written off.
+In my opinion, this situation could’ve been avoided if Soletus wasn’t kept in Kellas’s band!”

 Soletus swayed his head.
 “I wouldn’t go as far to say that.
-This situation would’ve never happened if I weren’t so afraid to be called out.”
+This situation would’ve never happened if I weren’t so afraid of being called out.”

-“You shouldn’t be afraid in the first place to be neth,” said the Patriarch.
-“Yous shouldn’t have to hide.”
+“You shouldn’t be afraid in the first place,” said the Patriarch.
+“You shouldn’t have to hide.”

 “Agreed,” said Brother Hickory.
 “Punishing him will do him no good.
 Give him to me.
-This young man’s ragged.”
+This young man ragged.”

 Brother Hickory lowered himself down to his side.
-“Don’t lie you know that isn’t true.”
+“You know that isn’t true.”

 Soletus smashed his palms in his eyes.
-“No. I’m…not here.” he coughed out a sob and wiped his face.
+“No. I’m…fine,” he coughed out a sob and wiped his face.
 “I’m fine.
-I just.
-I want to go home.
+I just… I want to go home.
 That’s all I want right now.”

 The Arch Monk frowned and before he could argue the Patriarch cut him off.

 The Arch Monk massaged his forehead.
 “Fine, the only thing that’s left is you Junior Warden Doran’Shrike.”